 3. Navigate through Iguazú Falls!

-To get up close and personal with nature while you visit Iguazu Falls, take a boat ride in the river to view the huge falls from below.
+To get up close and personal with nature while you visit this paradise, take a boat ride in the river to get the best view of the Iguazu Falls from below.
 Trust me, they seem even more powerful when you’re basically inside of them!
 This is not your calm and peaceful boat tour, it’s a thrilling ride!
 If you get seasick easily, take that into consideration.
 And definitely don’t forget to bring a towel or change of clothes—it’s guaranteed you’ll get wet!
 The park is full of exotic and colorful birds and butterflies.